MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/policies/pc/live-policies-pc.md

 ## Policy enforcement process

-You are free to release and update your Xbox Live integrated game on any store or platform, outside of the Xbox One console, without any additional certification testing, except for those required by the store or platform on which your game will be published and released.
+You are free to release and update your Xbox Live integrated game on any store or platform, outside of the Xbox One (or later) console, without any additional certification testing, except for those required by the store or platform on which your game will be published and released.
 Microsoft will monitor released games via the following mechanisms:
 1. Customer complaints regarding game functionality.
 2. Spot-check review of select games, including the most popular titles.
 3. Alerts and/or warnings we find in our back-end services.

 If your game is found to not adhere to these policies, we will inform you and provide a reasonable timeline to fix based on severity, as determined by Microsoft.
-Other than in exceptional circumstances, if the issue is not resolved within the requested timeframe we may revoke the game’s ability to sign into Xbox Live services until the issue is resolved.
+Other than in exceptional circumstances, if the issue is not resolved within the requested timeframe we may revoke the game's ability to sign into Xbox Live services until the issue is resolved.

 For information on how to test your title's adherence to these policies, see [Xbox Live Integration Test Cases For PC and Mobile Devices](live-policy-tests-pc.md).